MrBrezina/mrbrezina.com/README.md

 ## Academic publications

+- **Elements of multi-script typography: introduction** Design Regression, 2021. [#link](https://designregression.com/essay/elements-of-multi-script-typography-introduction)
+- Dyson, Mary & Březina, David. **Exploring disfluency: Are designers too sensitive to harder-to-read typefaces?** Design Regression, 2021. [#link](https://designregression.com/research/exploring-disfluency-are-designers-too-sensitive-to-harder-to-read-typefaces)
+- **Review: Character complexity and redundancy in writing systems over human history** Design Regression, 2021. [#link](https://designregression.com/review/character-complexity-and-redundancy-in-writing-systems-over-human-history)
 - **Coherence in typeface design: visual similarity of characters in Cyrillic, Devanagari, and Latin.** PhD thesis.
 The University of Reading, 2018. [#link](https://ethos.bl.uk/OrderDetails.do?did=1&uin=uk.bl.ethos.781201)
-- Boček V & Březina D. **Typography follows linguistics? : on some parallels between the Prague School of Linguistics and Karel Teige’s typographic program.** In: Hyphen : a typographic forum, volume 9/15.
+- Boček, Vít & Březina, David. **Typography follows linguistics? : on some parallels between the Prague School of Linguistics and Karel Teige’s typographic program.** In: Hyphen : a typographic forum, volume 9/15.
 Institute for the study of Typography and Visual Communication, 2012.
 - **The evolution of the Gujarati typographic script.** Unpublished MA dissertation.
 The University of Reading, 2007.
 - **Reflection on practise.** Unpublished essay.
 The University of Reading, 2007.
 - **General issues in multi-script typography.** Unpublished essay.
 The University of Reading, 2007.